kkblovszki/DTBD/README.md

-# Digital Testbed and Benchmark Development
+# Digital Testbed and Benchmark Development for Self-adaptive and Self-organizing Systems
-## For self-adaptive and self-organizing systems